-Babson students come from more than 60 countries around the world.
+Babson students come from more than 80 countries around the world.

 In an increasingly global business world, Babson believes it is important to have a student population that reflects international diversity.
 Babson values the individual cultural perspectives and experiences international students bring to the classroom and the community.
 With several academic concentrations and many student organizations that focus on multicultural and international perspectives, the academic and student life at Babson is one of a kind.

 Centers for Career Development are two examples of offices that offer extensive resources and workshops for international students.

 Applying to Babson

 If your host institution is a partner organization of Babson’s you may be nominated to attend Babson.
 Exchange students are admitted as nondegree students and are eligible to take courses in all disciplines, including Entrepreneurship, Marketing, Accounting, Economics, Finance, Management, Arts and Humanities, and Technology.
-Learn more about exchange student opportunities.